 May 2017: WannaCry/WannaCrypt

 WannaCry was used during the May 2017 global cyber attack against systems in 150 countries.
 In May 2019, it was reported the ransomware spread to nearly 5 million vulnerable devices.
 The self-replicating cryptoworm affected high-profile organizations, including the U.K.'s National Health Service, FedEx, Honda and Boeing.
 Also known as WannaCrypt, WannaCryptor and Wanna Decryptor, it spread via the National Security Agency-leaked EternalBlue exploit, a vulnerability in legacy versions of Server Message Block.
 Microsoft had released a patch in March 2017, but it was not widely updated.
-As a worm, it self-replicated to infect.
 WannaCry was touted as the biggest ransomware attack to date in 2017.

 June 2017: Goldeneye

 Goldeneye, a variant of Petya, is often called WannaCry's sibling.
 It spread via phishing and encrypted individual files, the MBR and the MFT.
-It also propagated via EternalBlue.
+Like WannaCry, it propagated via EternalBlue.
 Infected devices crashed, restarted and then displayed a ransom pop-up screen.
 A decryptor became available the next month.

 June 2017: NotPetya

-The Petya variant dubbed NotPetya is considered ransomware, but as a wiper, it focuses on destroying files rather than collecting money.
-Like Petya, it encrypts the MBR and MFT.
+The Petya variant dubbed NotPetya is considered ransomware, but as wiperware, it focuses on destroying files rather than collecting money.
+Like Petya, it encrypts the MBR and the MFT.
 Unlike Petya, after encryption, it destroys the device's content.
 Even if victims pay the ransom, they never get their files back.
 NotPetya uses multiple attack vectors, including legitimate software tools.

 October 2017: Bad Rabbit